-We currently have vacancies for new directors, we particularly need expertise in the field of landscape, farming, social enterprise, and policy making.
-Please email epiacum @ gmail .com if you would like to find out more.
+We currently have vacancies for new trustees, particularly with expertise in the field of archaeology, landscape, farming, social enterprise, and policy making.
+Please email firstname.lastname@example.org if you would like to find out more.

-Epiacum Heritage is managed by a small team of Directors.
+Epiacum Heritage is managed by a small team of Trustees.

 Along with her husband, Elaine owns Castle Nook Farm and has, quite literally lived ‘in the nook of the castle’ for thirty years!
 Elaine says:

 ‘Up until six years ago, Epiacum existed as an earthwork monument on our farm, which we used for grazing.
 Under a strict management agreement with English Heritage, we are responsible for the preservation and management of the site.

 Having worked in Primary education for eighteen years and progressing towards a full teaching qualification, I realised the potential for education on my doorstep and began the long process of preparing the site for use as an “Outdoor Classroom” environment.

 I have experience in planning and delivering educational activities and believe that learning should be meaningful, creative and enjoyable.
 The site of Epiacum, and indeed the farm, provides an excellent base for cross curricular learning.
 I also recognise the potential for increased tourism and economic regeneration in the local area and am keen to set up strong partnership working relationships with other local tourism providers.’

 Paul is an experienced heritage professional, who has worked on a number of projects at home and overseas, including his current work on the reconstruction of an ocean going Viking longship in Norway.
 He brings a wealth of experience to Epiacum and his extensive knowledge of the local lead mining landscape is of particular value to us.